guykisel/inline-plz/DEVELOPMENT.md

 }
 ```

-We'd appreciate it if you keept these in alphabetical order,
+We'd appreciate it if you kept these in alphabetical order,

 If your tool is common enough that `inline-plz` should try it out for ever project, consider adding it to `TRUSTED_INSTALL`.

-## Optionally Create a Defualt Configuration
+## Optionally Create a Default Configuration

-Add a defualt [configuraiton](tree/master/inlineplz/linters/config) for the your linter.
-This is only necessary if the tool requires a configuration or if you feel the "out of the box" defualts for the new tool should have those defualts overrideden.
+Add a default [configuration](tree/master/inlineplz/linters/config) for the your linter.
+This is only necessary if the tool requires a configuration or if you feel the "out of the box" defaults for the new tool should have those defaults overridden.

-## Implemnt your Parser
+## Implement your Parser

-Implement a [parser](tree/master/inlineplz/parsers) to adapt the output of the linting tool into the strucutre that `inline-plz` supports.
+Implement a [parser](tree/master/inlineplz/parsers) to adapt the output of the linting tool into the structure that `inline-plz` supports.

 Please name your parser's `.py` file with the name of your linting tool.
 Note that the class name here must match the class referred to in the `LINTERS` map above, eg: `parsers.AnsibleLintParser`.

 Parsers must return a python `set()`.
 Entries in the set must be a 3-tuple of:

 * string: file path and name
-* number: the line number the message referrs to
+* number: the line number the message refers to
-* string: message body, the output from the linting tool that refers to this spcific file+line number.
+* string: message body, the output from the linting tool that refers to this specific file+line number.

 ```python
   ('project/supercoder.py', 1, "STRONG WARNING: author is a tool")